Types of Degrees Area Studies Majors Are Getting

 Online Area Studies Programs

-In the 2017-2018 academic year, 512 schools offered some type of area studies program.
+In 2018-2019, 513 schools offered a area studies program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|